chiyure/Gopolar-GG87-Keyboard---QMK-VIA/README.md

 == VIA ==
 1. Turn on "Show Design Tab" within the 'settings' option in VIA.
 2. Click on 'design' tab and make sure "Use V2 definitions (deprecated)" is selected.
-3. Load the .JSON file in "Load Draft Definition".
+3. Load the JSON file in "Load Draft Definition".